Rumpunzel/rpg-thingy/characters/talents/craft.md

 ### Opportunist

-When using an opponent's trait or condition, increase its rating by **1** for the test.
+When using an opponent's trait or wound, increase its rating by **1** for the test.

 ### Trickster